 - Compelling ad copy that focuses on your audience’s pain point and offers a solution

-- A solid call to action in he ad copy
+- A relevant call to action in the ad copy and ad button

 When you have all the above elements, you will end up with a high converting Facebook ad that…

 - Generate leads